Playing Death Games to Put Food on the Table: Manga

 A manga adaptation illustrated by Banzai Kotobuki Daienkai began serialization in Kadokawa Shoten's seinen manga magazine Comp Ace on April 26, 2023.
-The manga's chapters have been collected into four tankōbon volumes as of September 2025.
+The manga's chapters have been collected in six tankōbon volumes as of July 2026.

+In February 2026, Yen Press announced that they had licensed the manga for English publication, with the first volume set to release in August later in the year.